I am a marketing professional from India holding a postgraduate degree in Management. I am a health-conscious individual.

 The cravings have completely disappeared now.
 I no longer miss sweets, chocolates, ice creams or pastries.
 The world is a generous place with enough sweet stuff that we don't need added sugar.

-Fruits, sweet potato, yogurt and tomatoes taste sweeter now than before.
-My taste buds have become lot more sensitive and appreciative of the truly good things in life.
-I love my coffee without sugar these day.
-I hope to stay this way for ever.
+Fruits, sweet potato, yogurt and tomato taste sweeter now than before.
+My taste buds have become a lot more sensitive and appreciative of the good things in life.
+I love my coffee without sugar these days.
+I hope to stay this way forever.
 I wish you can quit sugar today and make your life sweeter.

-How does one know if there is a need to quit sugar?view quiz statistics
+How does one know if there is a need to quit sugar?

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Mohan Babu (author) from Chennai, India on January 10, 2019:

 Kenna, I agree exercise is important.
 I am a bit on and off in following my exercise schedule.
 This is an area that I would try to achieve better consistency this year.

 Kenna McHugh from Northern California on January 09, 2019: